Xelus22/LoLSocWebpage/_posts/newsletters/2019-04-15-unsw-lolsoc-2019-newsletter-trimester-1-edition-3.md

 ## 🎉CONGRATULATONS to our UniGames Team!🎉

-Congrats to our UnigGames team for a nail-biting 2-1 victory over USYD in playoffs to qualify as the TOP EASTERN TEAM SEED FOR NATIONALS!
+Congrats to our UniGames team for a nail-biting 2-1 victory over USYD in playoffs to qualify as the TOP EASTERN TEAM SEED FOR NATIONALS!

 Absolutely PHENOMENAL.